Manufacturing businesses struggle with the Digital Economy

 Digital Economy – Out of reach for Manufacturing and Engineering industries?

-The struggles of the error prone and complex sales process originating in a configurable product landscape with hundreds of BOM (Bill of Material) items and a complicated cost structure have been insuperable in the past.
+The struggles of an error-prone and complex sales process—originating from a configurable product landscape with hundreds of BOM (Bill of Material) items and a complicated cost structure—have been constant in the past.

 - Accelerating and simplifying RFQ collaboration.